FreeYourStream/freedeck-hardware/README.md

 # FreeDeck

 ## Be careful when printing cases.
-PCB rev 1.2 has new dimensions.
-Most cases on thingiverse are still for rev 1.1!
-We are refining our new case for PCB rev 1.2 and will publish it soon :)
+PCB rev 1.1 - 1.3 has new dimensions.
+Most cases on thingiverse are still for rev 1.0!

-The first cases for Rev 1.1 can be found in the wiki (See link below)
+The first cases for Rev 1.1 / 1.2 / 1.3 can be found in the wiki (See link below)

 ## This Repo contains all the stuff you need to build your own FreeDeck